momolabo7/momo_reshade/README.md

 # momo_texture_overlay

 This shader allows you place a texture over the screen!
-You can resize and move the texture.
+You can resize, move and rotate the texture.
 The texture it uses is under `reshade-shaders/Textures/momo_texture_overlay.png`.
 Simply replace it with your own texture!

-PS: I'm currently working on getting rotation to work.